keithalewis/math/opm.md

 __Exercise__. _Show $R_\xi = R_{t\xi}$ for any non-zero $t\in\RR$_.

 This is actually a deleterious feature of the model.
 Going long or short typically affects the realized return.
-It also implies a portfolio stategy can be scaled to arbitrarily large positions.
+It also implies a portfolio strategy can be scaled to arbitrarily large positions.
 At some point you will run out of instruments to buy and sell.